data-edu/data-science-in-education/19-conclusion.Rmd

 At the conclusion of this book, we hope that you feel ready to take on the data- related question or problem you have wanted to address.
 We think that the work that you will do is important.
-In education, particularly, there is a lot of promise for how data can be used - by teachers, administrators, parents, and even by students.
+Particularly in education, there is a lot of promise for how data can be used - by teachers, administrators, parents, and even by students.
 There is also some peril, though, especially if data is used that does not align with the goals and values of educators - and individually